 Founded in August 2016, in the beautiful Alentejo region of Portugal.
 The founders are full of enthusiasm,passion, determination and knowledge, and they are transforming this previously heavily grazed land, into an abundant off the grid farm by applying fully integrated Permaculture design systems.
 This is a fantastic opportunity to see how you can really make dreams into reality by designing and building a Permaculture project from scratch.
 Not only will you be partaking in a two week immersion into permaculture, but you will also be part of the beautiful Azula community and thereby learn how to live and thrive with people from all walks of life, go back to basics and becoming more connected with nature.
 Our aim is to create a supportive learning community for the duration of the course where trust, compassion, support and connection is built among participants, facilitators and community members.

-Accommodation during the course will be provided in a big bell-tent dormitory with comfortable mattresses, electricity and mosquito nets.
+Accommodation during the course will be provided in a big bell-tent dormitory with comfortable mattresses and pillows.
 However for those that would prefer more privacy there is the option to rent a private bell tent for a maximum of 2 people at an added charge of € 40 a day.
 They are placed in private and beautiful surroundings in close proximity to toilets and showers.
 We have limited private tents so booking them in advance is a must.
 If you prefer, you can also bring your own tent and camp on the designated areas.
 Please be flexible about your sleeping space.
 If for some reason you would strongly prefer to be in one space or the other, please let us know, and we will try to make that happen for you.

 Fresh and organic vegetarian food will be provided throughout the course and will be sourced from the farm itself and the local market.
 Special dietary needs can be accommodated for but please let us know in advance.